What does "DOPL" stand for?

 How long does it take for my verification, certification, or letter of good standing of my Utah License to be sent to another state?

 Online verifications are generally delieved within moments of the payment acceptance.
 Manual verifications take a minimum of 10-15 working days after the fees are paid.

 Will a current copy of my license in another state work as a verification of licensure?

-No, the verification must come from a State licensing agency.
-It must be on State letterhead and have a state seal.
+No, the verification must come from a state licensing agency.
+It must be on the state's letterhead and have the state seal.